noomorph/demo-svelte-native-rocketlaunch/docs/README.md

 1. Gets the data from `https://api.spacexdata.com/v3`
 1. Caches it in the application documents folder.
 1. Displays a list of launches with thumbnails, that can be pulled to refresh.
-1. Tapping on an item triggers the navigation to the details screen.
+1. Tapping on an item triggers navigation to the details screen.

 <table>
 <tr>